-No later than November 1 of each year, the Superintendent shall report to the Center for School • Formatted: ksba normal, Font: Not Bold Safety the number and placement of SROs in the District.
-The report shall include the source of formatted: policytext Formatted: policytext
+No later than November 1 of each year, the Superintendent shall report to the Center for School-Safety the number and placement of SROs in the District.
+The report shall include the source of funding and method of employment for each position.